-University Singers.
-2 hours a week.
-1 credit per semester.
+University Singers, 2 hours a week, 1 credit per semester.

 A mixed chorus, membership in which is by appointment through audition to the Head of the Department of Music.
-Numerous public performances are made throughout the year at various civic organizations, churches, broadcasting stations, and social groups.
+Numerous public performances are made throughout the year at various civic organizations, churches, broadcasting stations, and social groups, as well as public concerts.